managing project budgets blog feature

 Check out these general ledger templates!

-By this point, you know budgets are complex — so why not make your life easier with a template?
+By this point, you know project budget management is complex — so why not make your life easier with a template?
 You’ll save time with all your setup and have access to ClickUp’s excellent Dashboards to help visualize your project budgeting and progress.

-Here are five of our favorite free ClickUp templates that will make you a budget management pro in no time:
+Here are seven of our favorite free ClickUp project budget templates that will make you a budget management pro in no time:

 1. ClickUp Project Outline Template